resheku/my-awesome/README.md

 - [jrnl-org/jrnl](https://github.com/jrnl-org/jrnl) - Collect your thoughts and notes without leaving the command line.
 - [jsvine/pdfplumber](https://github.com/jsvine/pdfplumber) - Plumb a PDF for detailed information about each char, rectangle, line, et cetera — and easily extract text and tables.
 - [jsvine/waybackpack](https://github.com/jsvine/waybackpack) - Download the entire Wayback Machine archive for a given URL.
 - [juanceresa/sift-kg](https://github.com/juanceresa/sift-kg) - Turn any collection of documents into a knowledge graph.
-Extract entities and relationships via LLM, deduplicate with your approval, and explore the result in your browser — all from the CLI.
+Extract entities and relationships via LLM, deduplicate with your approval.
+Map domains, find hidden connections, spot patterns across documents — knowledge that persists and compounds, for you and your AI agents.
+All from the CLI.
 - [jwkvam/bowtie](https://github.com/jwkvam/bowtie) - :bowtie: Create a dashboard with python!
 - [kainctl/isd](https://github.com/kainctl/isd) - isd (interactive systemd) – a better way to work with systemd units
 - [kdeldycke/meta-package-manager](https://github.com/kdeldycke/meta-package-manager) - 🎁 wraps all package managers with a unifying CLI